 Small businesses can put information gleaned from customer relationship models to work.
 They can use the data to operate a loyalty rewards program, customize sales and promotions to specific customer groups and develop ongoing relationships with customers.
 Another benefit includes the ability to cross-sell.
 Cross-selling involves suggesting a complimentary item, such as a cushion for a patio chair, at the point-of-sale.
 This increases profits, brand exposure and helps develop a personal relationship with the customer.

 Customer relationship models seek to acquire, develop and retain customers.
 Businesses must remain vigilant when it comes to managing customer data and strike a balance between offering valuable promotions and offers and inundating customers with unsolicited mail.
 Businesses should obtain permission from customers before sending offers via email or mail to help create an atmosphere of mutual respect.

 - Pre-calling planning is more than having driving directions and a phone number to call.
 It prepares a sales person to converse knowingly and effectively.
-A sales person should want to be prepared to discuss what is important to the prospect using the Sales Ready Messaging tools developed the company.
+A sales person should want to be prepared to discuss what is important to the prospect by using the Sales Ready Messaging tools developed by the company.
 That‘s why they were developed.

 - It demonstrates competency and situational fluency.
 People want to do business with people who empower them, who can help.

 It‘s professional – it differentiates you from the competitors talk about budgets, timelines and demonstrations.

 - Respects the prospect’s time and yours.
 Your prospects’ time is important and so is yours.
 If you are going to spend 30 minutes to an hour with a prospect, obtain the information you need by preparing for the conversation in advance.